alzrVR/SHIBAGT-GOLD-MOD-MENU/README.md

 Steps on how to get shiba gold for free with .dll
 1. Go to main page
 2. Look above and click on SHIBAGoldV9.dll (it might not say .dll)
-3. then press raw :P
+3. then press view raw :P
 4. put the file in your plugins folder (u need monke mod manager)
 5. launch your game and don't use it in publics buhbye